Custom containers

 so that Modal’s own Python entrypoint can run after your own.
 Most entrypoint

-scripts in Docker containers are typically “wrapper” scripts so this is already
+scripts in Docker containers are wrappers over other scripts, so this is likely

 If you wish to write your own entrypoint script, you can use the following as a template: